Occupational Safety and Health

 Group Company Certification for Zero Accident and Disaster Period

-President’s Safety Award for No Accidents and No Disasters based on the Internal Standards (Fiscal 2023)
+President’s Safety Award for No Accidents and No Disasters based on the Internal Standards (FY2024)

 Group Company Award for Zero Accident and Disaster Period